Otres Beach is a Cambodian resort town with a fabulous rustic charm and plentiful value family accommodation options

 Sahaa Beach Resort – the only luxury offering at Otres 1, let down by the fact they don’t have family rooms so you would need 2 bungalow rooms.
 Each room has its own outdoor terrace, air conditioning.
 Pool access, towels, free wifi and breakfast.
 Rates from approx $125 per two person room per night.

 Otres Lodge – offering quadruple rooms that include a private bathroom and mosquito net, deluxe rooms only have airconditioning.
 An optional breakfast is provided and you have access to the pool, immediately across the road from the beach (note the map on Booking.com shows this accommodation in the wrong place!).
 2 x double bed room costs approximately $25USD per night.

 Otres Beach 2

-At Otres 2 there are more options leaning to the luxury end of the scale – albeit very affordable for what you get.
+At Otres 2 there are more options leaning to the luxury end of the scale – albeit very affordable for what you get compared to say Thailand.

 White Beach Hotel – With its own private beach frontage and beach club, there are great little extras here including movie nights and board games for kids.
 Depending on the time of year a suite which can fit 4 (double bed and sofa bed) costs around $200-$250USD per night.